codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 ### Generic utilities

-Let's open a brief parenthesis, for my projects, generally there's always need for generic helpers and utility functions, I usually collect them into a dedicated `util` module; that's the case for call like `sol_info`, `sol_debug` and `sol_error` on those chunks of code previously analysed.
+Let's open a brief parenthesis, from my experience, generally there's always need for generic helpers and utility functions, I usually collect them into a dedicated `util` module; that's the case for calls like `sol_info`, `sol_debug` and `sol_error` on those chunks of code previously analysed.

 Our logging requirements is so simple that there's no need for a dedicated module yet, so I generally add those logging functions to the `util` module.

 **src/util.h**